 The 13mm hardened steel shackle is more than powerful enough to resist any type of saw or cutting attack.
 The pass-thru crossbar design further protects against twist and single-cut style attacks.

-It further comes with a 10mm steel cable which allows you to secure your bike better as you can easily loop the cable around larger objects, or use it to also secure both your wheels to the bike frame.
+It also comes with a 10mm steel cable, which allows you to secure your bike better as you can easily loop the cable around larger objects or use it to secure both your wheels to the bike frame.

 The lock is used with a stainless steel key, of which you receive three to ensure you always have a backup in case you lose one.

 All in all, this strong bike lock is a thief’s kryptonite.
 In fact, at Kryptonite, they’re so sure that nobody will steal your bike that they offer 1-year anti-theft protection of up to $2,500 reimbursement, free of charge!
 With this lock, you know your bicycle is safe at all times.

 Best suited for?

 Anyone.
 But given the relatively high-end price for the lock (although 100% worth it) it might be a bit over the top if you have a cheap second-hand bike.

 The best budget option around right now is the Sportneer combination bike lock chain.
 But don’t let the low price fool you, because it has a lot going for it.

 One of the best features of this chain lock is that it comes with a 5-digit combination lock, which means you never have to worry about losing your keys again.
 The cable itself is made of 7mm extra thick manganese steel and an additional protective zinc-plated coating.
 This helps prevent both thieves from cutting through it as well as accidental scratching of the lock.

 The cable is almost a metre long, so you’ll always have enough cable to tie your bike to a tree or fence.
 You can further easily transport the cable by simply wrapping it around your bike’s frame or the bottom of the saddle while not using it.
 This allows for easy hands-free transportation of the bike lock.